-Selective audiences are those who may have signs of increased risk for developing problems such as youth with truancy issues or family members of individuals with substance use problems.
-Selective audiences will likely benefit from receiving both the prevention and intervention components in PRIME For Life®.
+Selective audiences are those who might have signs of increased risk for developing problems such as youth with truancy issues or family members of individuals with substance use problems.
+Selective audiences will likely benefit from receiving both the prevention and intervention components in Prime For Life®.

-Indicated groups are those already making high-risk alcohol or drug choices and who may be exhibiting signs of problems.
-Such individuals benefit from a more intensive version of PRIME For Life® and may even participate in it as a pretreatment program.
-For example, many youth in juvenile justice facilities and DUI offenders across the U.S. often receive 12 to 20 hours of "therapeutic education" content such as PRIME For Life®.
+Indicated groups are those already making high-risk alcohol or drug choices and who might be exhibiting signs of problems.
+Such individuals benefit from a more intensive version of Prime For Life® and might even participate in it as a pretreatment program.
+For example, many youth in juvenile justice facilities and DUI offenders across the U.S. often receive 12 to 20 hours of "therapeutic education" content such as Prime For Life®.

-PRIME for Life® is listed on the National Registry of Effective Programs and Practices (NREPP).
+Prime For Life® is listed on the National Registry of Evidenced-based Programs and Practices (NREPP).
 This prestigious list is reserved for those few programs that have demonstrated effectiveness through independent scientific evaluation.
-Careful attention to research on how people change, and intensive field testing helped us develop effective protocols for PRIME For Life® delivery.
-When implemented in accordance with protocols, PRIME For Life® is effective in changing high-risk attitudes, beliefs, risk perceptions and behaviors, and has been shown to reduce recidivism in the DUI population.
+Careful attention to research on how people change, and intensive field testing helped us develop effective protocols for Prime For Life® delivery.
+When implemented in accordance with protocols, Prime For Life® is effective in changing high-risk attitudes, beliefs, risk perceptions and behaviors, and has been shown to reduce recidivism in the DUI population.

 Why is the combination of new understanding with the use of a motivational approach important?

 An understanding of the potential risks associated with high-risk alcohol and drug choices is an important tool for protecting what we value.
 When presented in a non-judgmental way, carefully selected information can provoke new thinking and provide individuals with a solid basis for making decisions about their own drinking and drug use.